nmelihsensoy/LbryDot/README.md

 ## Technical Documentation

 Application is designed with using architecture that known as n-tier, multitier, multilayer or layered.
-Chosen architecture divedes application into individual and interoperable layers where they can be developed simultaneously with its own dependencies.
+Chosen architecture divides application into individual and interoperable layers where they can be developed simultaneously with its own dependencies.
 Microsoft suggested layered architecture in [here](https://docs.microsoft.com/en-us/previous-versions/msp-n-p/ee658109(v=pandp.10)).
 More information can be found in [here](https://en.wikipedia.org/wiki/Multitier_architecture).

 In the implementation of the described architecture for this application, totally 4 layers has been defined.
 3 of these layers are commonly used:

 * Presentationlayer aka Presentation Layer
 * Datalayer aka Data access layer